 In this article, we'll walk through our online video transcription options and provide recommendations for choosing the right one.
 Then, we'll also talk about Reduct's tools that actually let you work with your transcripts, specifically: analyze transcripts with highlights and tags, quickly generate video clips from just highlighting parts of the transcript, share transcripts and videos with others to collaborate on projects in real-time.

 Reduct.Video offers insanely accurate and fast computer and human transcription options, and our platform is built to help you utilize your videos and transcripts for better research and easiervideo editing.
-To learn more about our platform,.
+To learn more about our platform, get a free trial with our team.

 Our Online Video Transcription Software: Reduct.Video